FormalLanguageConstrainedPathQuerying/formal-lang-course/README.en.md

 - Construct a leftmost derivation of this string in this grammar.
 - Build a finite automaton that represents the same language as this regular expression.
 - What is the space complexity of algorithm X?
-- Give the definition of a recursive finite automaton.
+- Give the definition of a RSM.
 - What is the difference between CNF and wCNF?

-### Homework Practical Tasks
+### Exercises

-There are two types of tasks:
+There are two types of exercises:
-- Tasks with fully automated grading.
+- **Exercises with fully automated grading.**
-These tasks have known function names, signatures, and a set of test cases; if the tests pass, the task is considered completed.
+  These exercises have known function names, signatures, and a set of test cases; if the tests pass, the task is considered completed.
-The number of points for such tasks is at least 60.
+  The number of points for such exercises is at least 60.
-This means that by completing all tests and submitting all such tasks, you can guarantee a grade of 3 (E-D) for the course.
+  This means that by completing all tests and submitting all such exercises, you can guarantee a grade of 3 (E-D) for the course.
-- Tasks requiring evaluation by the instructor or assistant.
+- **Exercises requiring evaluation by the instructor or assistant.**
-These are typically tasks that involve setting up experiments or developing relatively non-trivial solutions.
+  These are typically exercises that involve setting up experiments or developing relatively non-trivial solutions.
-They are based on tasks of the previous type, so solving them in isolation can be difficult.
+  They are based on exercises of the previous type, so solving them in isolation can be difficult.

 ## Working with the Project

-- To complete the homework practical tasks, you need to fork this repository to your GitHub account.
+- To complete the exercises, you need to fork this repository to your GitHub account.
 - It is recommended to install [`pre-commit`](https://pre-commit.com/#install) to keep the project in good condition.
   - You can install `pre-commit` by running the following command in the root of your project:
     ```shell